Cost Settings

 Tip: You can create relative dates for custom attributes and custom columns.

 Available document variable examples are shown by clicking Show More.
-You can use those to prepare document templates.
+You can use those to prepare a document template.

 Edit dates configuration panel